infinum/qa-handbook/Automation/Locators/General.md

 _ID_ is mostly unique which makes it a great choice.
 It is used by developers and might already be present on most elements.

 It might not always be unique.
 In a list of items, all elements might have the same ID.
 In that case, you have to iterate over the list to find the correct element.
-Or try using another strategy which won't require additional code, such as finding the element by text.
+Or try using another strategy that won't require additional code, such as finding the element by text.

 ### Accessibility ID